Cleckheaton Spen railway station

 Cleckheaton Spen railway station served the town of Cleckheaton, West Yorkshire, England, from 1900 to 1953 on the Leeds New Line.
+It is one of two disused stations in Cleckheaton, the other being Cleckheaton Central.

 History

 The station was opened as Cleckheaton on 1 October 1900 by the London and North Western Railway.
 It had a large goods yard with a cattle dock and a warehouse.
 Access was controlled by two signal boxes.
 The station's name was changed to Cleckheaton Spen on 2 June 1924.
 It closed on 5 January 1953, except for occasional excursions.
-Nothing remains.